KyleRego/KyleRego.github.io/collections/_notes/anki-schema.markdown

 The second law of thermodynamics states that {{c1::entopy}} will always {{c2::increase::increase or decrease}}.
 {% endraw %}{% endhighlight %}

 This stores the specific field which is used for sorting the notes.
+This field is also used to compute a value that Anki uses to detect duplicates.
+This value is the decimal/integer value of the first 8 hexadecimal digits of the SHA1 hash of the sort field's content stripped of HTML, but possibly leaving HTML attribute values related to the media sources (see [`field_checksum`](https://github.com/ankitects/anki/blob/e5d5d1d4bdecfac326353d154c933e477c4e3eb8/pylib/anki/utils.py#LL155C10-L155C10)).

 ### The csum, flags, and data columns